 This guacamole recipe is for the picky eater; we all have at least one in our lives!
 Guacamole for Cilantro Haters has three things that make it different than any other guacamole recipe.
-Cilantro haters, this one is for you!
+Even though this version has dried cilantro instead of fresh, cilantro haters, this one is for you!

 On a recent trip to the Bulk Barn for some baking supplies, I caught sight of dried crushed cilantro leaves.
 (The Bulk Barn is a bulk food supply store.
 If you don’t have one in your area, look for Food Town or Bulk Nation, they should have it.
 You can also try ordering it from Amazon.)

 The dried cilantro?
 Well, I couldn’t resist smelling it.
 It didn’t smell badly.
 So, of course, I had to buy it, bring it home, and put it to a taste test.
 I was very pleasantly surprised!
 I could taste a very slight hint of cilantro, but not enough to stop me from eating more.
 Suddenly, all of these recipes and foods that I’ve wanted to try, but couldn’t because of cilantro, became a new possibility.
 This guacamole is one such recipe!

 Click the in the lower right corner of your screen

 PREPARATION MAKES THINGS EASIER

 The best way to tackle this Guacamole for Cilantro Haters recipe is to get all of your ingredients ready first.
 Leave the avocado prep for last because left exposed to oxygen, avocado will brown very rapidly.
 There’s nothing worse than avocado that has been left to oxidize for too long.
 Who wants to eat brown guacamole?

 Get all of your ingredients diced, chopped, squeezed, or whatever before you cut into that avocado.
 That way, you’re sure to avoid losing that wonderful green colour!